Humperdink618/startup/README.md

 - **WebSocket data displayed** - All user logouts and starting new games display in realtime.
 I'm really proud that this is working.
 I hope at some point to show players log in in real time as well, though I have no idea how to do that as of yet.
 What I have right now is sufficient for me right now.

+## React deliverable

+For this deliverable I converted the application over to use React.

+- **Bundled and transpiled** - done!
+- **Components** - Login, play, about, and other inner components are all components.
+- **Router** - Routing between login, play, and about components.
+- **Hooks** - Numerous hooks being used by React via useState to track elements such as highscore, score, userName, and others.